peoblouk/peoblouk/README.md

 ## **<div align="center">👋 Hi, I’m @peoblouk 👋</div>**

-- 🧑‍🎓 I’m currently learning school
+- 🧑‍🎓 I’m currently trying to work STM8 with PN532 module using SPI :(

 - 👀 I’m interested in python and C